hrydgard/ppsspp-site/docs/settings/network.md

 ## Ad hoc multiplayer

-### Change PRO adhoc server IP address
+### Change ad hoc server address

+In newer builds, just "Ad hoc server address".

 This lets you select what server to use.

 ### Try to use server-provided packet relay

-Relay mode is the new way of playing adhoc which is very easy to set up.
+Relay mode is the new way of playing ad hoc which is very easy to set up.
 See [How to play](/docs/multiplayer/how-to-play) for more information.

 ### Change nickname

+In newer builds, just "Nickname".

 Lets you set the Nickname setting of the emulated PSP.
 This is what shows up as your username when playing in ad hoc mode.